Vinfall/UserScripts/README.md

 - No auto page for now (my last attempt ended up with infinite loop...)
 - `Export as CSV` button is placed next to `Export` button VNDB provides, which means you cannot use this script without login, but you can manually edit the query code to achieve that

+## Notice

+Do NOT clone submodule as it's private and protected with private key.

 ## License

 Licensed under CC0 1.0 Universal (Public Domain), unless otherwise noted in the script *per se*.